gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 What makes it the case that I mean "plus" not "quus"?

-Not my past behavior — consistent with either.
+Not my past behavior, consistent with either.
-Not my mental states — I have no memory of stipulating "plus."
+Not my mental states, I have no memory of stipulating "plus."
-Not the rule itself — any rule can be interpreted to be consistent with any behavior.
+Not the rule itself, any rule can be interpreted to be consistent with any behavior.

 *"This was our paradox: